Admission requirements

 All of the above subjects must be passed with a min. average of 2.0 on the Danish grading scale.

-Non-Danish applicants must include a copy of the original exam certificate and a transcript of records plus a state-authorised translation of their transcript of records in either Danish or English.
+Non-Danish applicants must include a copy of the original exam certificate and a transcript of records plus a state-authorized translation of their transcript of records in either Danish or English.

 English proficiency certificates